Gingercapo/Taxi_ride_dataflow_datastudio/README.md

 - In Pub/Sub, publisher applications and subscriber applications connect with one another through the use of a shared string called a topic.
 A publisher application creates and sends messages to a topic.
 Subscriber applications create a subscription to a topic to receive messages from it.

 - Google maintains a few public Pub/Sub streaming data topics for labs like this one.
-We'll be using an extract of the NYC Taxi & Limousine Commission’s open dataset.
+We'll be using an extract of the ``NYC Taxi & Limousine Commission’s open dataset``.
 The Pub/Sub topic has already been created and populated in your project environment.

 BigQuery is a serverless data warehouse.
 Tables in BigQuery are organized into datasets.
 In this project, messages published into Pub/Sub will be aggregated and stored in BigQuery.